diku-dk/futhark/tools/README.md

 Emacs mode
 ----------

-See the file `futhark-mode.el` (contains install instructions).
+See the file `futhark-mode.el`.
 This Emacs mode provides both syntax highlighting and automatic indentation.

+*Installation:* You can install this mode with Emacs' package manager.
+Enable the https://melpa.org/ archive, and install the `futhark-mode` package.
+Alternatively, follow the manual install instructions in `futhark-mode.el`.

 Run `futhark-mode.el-corpus-test.sh` to test if the mode's auto-indentation works.
 If you find pieces of code that futhark-mode